neoforged/Documentation/docs/blocks/index.md

 ### More Functionality

 Directly using `Block` only allows for very basic blocks.
 If you want to add functionality, like player interaction or a different hitbox, a custom class that extends `Block` is required.
-The `Block` class has many methods that can be overridden to do different things; these are documented in the [`Block` reference][blockreference].
+The `Block` class has many methods that can be overridden to do different things; see the classes `Block`, `BlockBehaviour` and `IForgeBlock` for more information.
 See also the Using blocks section below for some of the most common use cases for blocks.

 If you want to make a block that has different variants (think a slab that has a bottom, top, and double variant), you should use [blockstates].
 And finally, if you want a block that stores additional data (think a chest that stores its inventory), a [block entity][blockentities] should be used.
 The rule of thumb here is that if you have a finite amount of states, use blockstates, and if you have an infinite or near-infinite amount of states, use a block entity.